dylan14567/configserver/README.md

 ## Usage:

-to use the configserver command you just have to put the ```configserver``` command, and once that is done the system menu will be loaded.
+To use the configserver command you just have to put the ```configserver``` command, and once that is done the system menu will be loaded.

 ## Custom script